Gun (2011 film): Soundtrack

+The music was composed by Ronnie Raphel.
+Kalyan and Kaviraj wrote the lyrics for the songs.

 Reception

 Critical response

 Shruti Indira Lakshminarayana from Rediff.com scored the film at 1.5 out of 5 stars and says "Camera work is good in the song.
 There is an item number even.
 Kiran Rathore has been roped in for the song, but the music and the actress leave very little to be desired!
 The film sees the hero mouthing a dialogue on how it looks like Kannada films are stuck in the past (referring to same old formulas, not to mention the hugely popular flashback scenes).
 Sadly Gun is no exception".
 A critic from Bangalore Mirror wrote "HM Ramachandra-KM Vishnuvardhana team’s cinematography certainly lifts the film.
 Ranie Raphel comes up with some impressive tunes though the background score is annoying in parts.A sincere effort should have been the description for Gun, but it is more of a desperate attempt".
 A critic from The Times of India scored the film at 3.5 out of 5 stars and wrote "The dramatic climax is quite edge-of-the-seat stuff.
 While Harish Raj has proved he is as brilliant a director as an actor, Mallika Kapoor and Nikhita have done a wonderful job.
 Rangayana Raghu as Wasim is excellent and Sangeetha is lively as Wasim's wife.
 Rachana Mourya entertains with an item number.
 Manju Mandavya's brilliant dialogues, crisp cinematography by H M Ramachandra and K M Vishnuvardhan (song sequences) and lively music by Ronnie Raphel that make Guna special.
 Deepu S Kumar needs a special mention for impressive editing".